stepan-karpov/a2a-agent-orchestrator/adk/README.md

 1. Receive messages from agents or clients via gRPC
 2. Process messages using LLM providers
+3. Route queries to specialized agents when needed
-3. Manage task state and conversation history
+4. Manage task state and conversation history
-4. Persist data to MongoDB
+5. Persist data to MongoDB
-5. Return responses asynchronously
+6. Return responses asynchronously

-Instead of implementing gRPC servers, task management, and provider integrations from scratch, developers can use ADK to focus on business logic.
+Instead of implementing gRPC servers, task management, provider integrations, and agent coordination from scratch, developers can use ADK to focus on business logic.

 ## API Reference